 Spread offers a different business model.
 It’s essentially a dedicated ad network for restaurants — something Wang thinks is missing in the current market.
 Restaurants can use this commission-free platform to target the best prospective customers and win repeat customers much more cost-effectively.

-2. Define your approach
+2. Decide on your approach to food delivery

 Whether you’re doing restaurant delivery or some other type of food delivery service, your approach may change over time.
 Scherzer’s business started strictly as a produce box company and later evolved into the delivery of groceries, dairy products, and clean pastured meats.
 But even though the company’s offerings evolved, her focus stayed the same: to support Texas ranchers and farmers, and serve as a “green convenience” delivery service.

-3. Work out the logistics for staffing, equipment, and technology
+4. Work out the logistics for staffing, equipment, and technology

 Food delivery is all about logistics.
 When Farmhouse Delivery was still small, Scherzer and her partner simply pulled products off the shelf and delivered them locally around Austin in an old DHS van.